WillemDoesIt/WASM-Developer-Template/README.md

 > [!NOTE]
 > The commands directly above are bash commands that need to executed in a bash terminal, downloading git-bash gives you one.
 > If gitbash cannot find python after install (verify by trying `python --version`), run `export PATH=/c/Users/[USER]/AppData/Local/Programs/Python/Python313:$PATH` in bash to set the directory as an environment variable.
 Be sure to repace [USER] with your username, the location of python may vary per user, run `which python` or `which python3` to find the directory to use.
+> python may try to direct you to `http://[::]:8000/`, instead ignore this and go to `localhost:8000` on your prefered browser to view the localhost view.

 ## Developer Install for MacOS and Linux